Sequential Markov Chain Monte Carlo for Filtering of State-Space Models with Low or Degenerate Observation Noise: Methodology

+We begin at a point $x\in\mathsf{M}_1$ and we now show how the next point in the Markov chain is generated.
+Algorithm~\ref{alg:manifold_mcmc} summarises the procedure; full details can be found in \cite{zappa2018monte}.

 There is an important point which is omitted in the above steps.
-If in bullet 3 one has a pre-specified root finding method (e.g.~Newton) with some pre-specified parameters (for example a maximum number of iterations) then one must check in bullet point 4 if $x$ can be obtained from $y,v'$ using the same root finding method.
-If it cannot be, then the move is immediately rejected.
-Work \cite{zappa} provides a complete explanation.
+The root-finding procedure used to compute $w$ must be deterministic and parameterised by a pre-specified tolerance and maximum number of iterations.
+After obtaining $(v',w')$ from $y$, one must check whether applying the same root-finding method to $y$ with $v'$ recovers $x$; if it does not, the move is immediately rejected.
+Work \cite{zappa2018monte} provides a complete explanation.

+The computational cost of the SMCMC method is dominated by the evaluation of the auxiliary target density $\widehat{\pi}_k^N$ in Algorithm~\ref{alg:smcmc}.
+Each evaluation requires the sum over $s$ ancestor samples $\sum_{j\in\mathsf{I}_s}f_k(x_{k-1}^j,x_k)$ together with the Jacobian determinant $g_k(x_k)$.
+If one used all $N$ previous samples ($s=N$), the cost to generate $N$ new samples would be $\mathcal{O}(N^2)$ per time step, as noted in Section~\ref{sec:method}.
+The introduction of the conditioning set reduces this to $\mathcal{O}(N s)$.
+In practice $s$ is chosen as a fixed integer much smaller than $N$, although ideally it would grow with $d_x$ to control the Monte Carlo error of the approximation to the predictive density.

+The per-proposal cost of the manifold MCMC kernel (Algorithm~\ref{alg:manifold_mcmc}) consists of the thin Q-R decomposition of the $d_x\times d_y$ matrix $\partial c_k(x)^\top$, costing $\mathcal{O}(d_x d_y^2)$, and the solution of the constraint equation $c_k(x+v+w)=0$ for $w\in\mathsf{T}_x^\perp$ via Newton's method.
+Each Newton iteration requires an evaluation of $c_k$ and its Jacobian $\partial c_k$, together with the solution of a $d_y\times d_y$ linear system, giving a total cost of $\mathcal{O}(d_y^2 d_x + d_y^3)$ per proposal when Newton is needed.
+For linear constraints the Newton solve is unnecessary and the Q-R decomposition can be cached, reducing the cost to $\mathcal{O}(d_x d_y)$.
+In problems where $d_y$ is proportional to $d_x$ (for instance when many components are observed), the cubic term $d_y^3$ may become significant.

+End-to-end, the SMCMC algorithm applied to $n$ observation times with $N$ samples and a conditioning set of size $s$ costs $\mathcal{O}\big(n\,N\,(s\,T(d_x) + d_y^2 d_x + d_y^3)\big)$, where $T(d_x)$ is the cost of a single transition density evaluation.
+For the models considered in Section~\ref{sec:numerics}, $T(d_x)$ is either $\mathcal{O}(1)$ or $\mathcal{O}(d_x)$, so the overall cost is dominated by the $\mathcal{O}(n\,N\,s\,d_x)$ term.
+For models requiring a matrix factorisation (e.g. a Cholesky decomposition of a dense $d_x\times d_x$ covariance), $T(d_x)$ could be $\mathcal{O}(d_x^3)$, but such cases are not considered in this work.
+The per-step cost does not increase with $n$, making the method suitable for online filtering.
+The practical cost and stability of the kernel also depend on the root-finding tolerance and the maximum number of Newton iterations; for the examples in this paper these settings were adequate, with linear constraints detected automatically and solved without iteration.